Alaska National Interest Lands Conservation Act (ANILCA) Agreements

 Renewals

-Except for provisions necessary for legal compliance, all elements of a partnership agreement are subject to negotiation and modification.
+Except for provisions necessary for legal compliance, all elements of an agreement are subject to negotiation and modification.
 Both parties are expected to negotiate, resolve, and document differences in cost and/or proposed work in writing.
 Any party may terminate discussions at any time.
-None of the parties should perform work outside the scope of the existing instrument or in excess of the funding prior to the execution of a modification.
+None of the parties should perform work outside the scope of the existing instrument or in excess of the funding prior to the execution of a modification without prior approval.

 How are proposals selected?